dan-osull/rob/README.md

     *Hint: use a utility like [WinDirStat](https://windirstat.net/) to find the biggest folders on your SSD.*

-7. Run the same command without `--dry-run` to move data:
+7. Run the same command without `--dry-run` to move data for real:

         rob add "C:\Program Files\Epic Games\GTAV"

    It may take a while to copy data.
 It depends on the size of the folder and the speed of your drives.

 8. Done!
 The game data is now stored in a subfolder of your `rob` library.
-The original path is a symlink and continues to work.
+The original path is a symlink.
+The game keeps working.

 ### Example: remove a folder from your `rob` library